ALIENvsROBOT/object-detection-robot/README.md

 # object-detection-robot
 ## About robot
- this simulation is majorly concentrated on object detection robot using webots software.
+ this simulation is majorly concentrated on object detection using webots software.

  ## Current robot progress:
 ![](robot.gif)